chavarera/PythonScript/DataStructureAndAlgorithm/InsertionOnLinkedList.md

      #Create a New Node
      n_node=Node(data)

-     #assign pointer of  new node with the already
+     #assign pointer of a new node with the already
      #available pointer of found node

      n_node.link=n.link